shakenfr/cloud_tools/README.md

-eoc is a tool for openshift reporting, It needs oc client and md5sum in your environnement.
+eoc is a tool for openshift reporting, It needs oc client and md5sum in your environment. ekubectl is a tool for kubernetes reporting, It need kubectl client and md5sum in your environment

-To install just put it inside /usr/bin folder
+Install just put it inside /usr/bin folder